Advance directives are written documents that serve several purposes:

 Types of advance directives:

 - The Health Care Proxy (Power of Attorney) is a document completed by the patient that allows them to designate someone to help make medical decisions for them in the event that they can no longer make medical decisions themselves.
-This person is called your Health Care Agent or Substitute Decision-maker.

 - An Advance Directive is a written, legal document that describes the kind of medical treatments or life-sustaining treatments you would want if you were seriously or terminally ill.